Aliases for PDE6H Gene

 GeneCards Summary for PDE6H Gene

-PDE6H (Phosphodiesterase 6H, CGMP-Specific, Cone, Gamma) is a Protein Coding gene.
-Diseases associated with PDE6H include retinal cone dystrophy 3 and cone dystrophy with supernormal rod response.
-Among its related pathways are The phototransduction cascade and Pyrimidine metabolism (KEGG).
+PDE6H (Phosphodiesterase 6H) is a Protein Coding gene.
+Diseases associated with PDE6H include retinal cone dystrophy 3 and achromatopsia.
+Among its related pathways are Pyrimidine metabolism (KEGG) and Phototransduction.
 GO annotations related to this gene include enzyme inhibitor activity and cGMP binding.
 An important paralog of this gene is PDE6G.

 UniProtKB/Swiss-Prot for PDE6H Gene

 Participates in processes of transmission and amplification of the visual signal. cGMP-PDEs are the effector molecules in G-protein-mediated phototransduction in vertebrate rods and cones.